 Basic Equipment for Field Maintenance

-- Scoop shovels.
-Used to fill in holes on the mound and in the batter’s box, and they can also be used to dig up a pitching rubber when necessary.
+- Scoop shovels: Scoop shovels are versatile tools used in field maintenance.
+They are primarily used to fill in holes on the pitcher’s mound and in the batter’s box.
+Additionally, they can be used to dig up a pitching rubber when necessary, facilitating repairs or replacements.

-The Demands Placed on Sports Field Equipment and Athletic Fields in Midwest Athletic Leagues
+The Demands Placed on Sports Field Equipment & Athletic Fields in Midwest Athletic Leagues

 Victory Mounds Can Supply You With the Softball and Baseball Field Equipment You Need